 The Rhode Island Statewide Planning Program, Division of Planning.
-Department of Administration is established by § 42-11-10, Statewide Planning Program, of the Rhode Island General Laws as the central planning agency for Rhode Island.
-The State Planning Council, comprised of federal, state, local, public representatives, and other advisors, guides the work of the Program.
-The objectives of the Program are to:
+Department of Administration is established by Chapter 42-11 of the Rhode Island General Laws as the central planning agency for state government.
+The State Planning Council comprised of state, local, and public representatives, and federal and other advisors, guides the work of the Program.
+The objectives of the Program are:

-prepare Guide Plan Elements for the State,

-coordinate activities of the public and private sectors within the framework the State Guide Plan, assist municipal governments with planning, and advise the Governor and others on physical, social, and economic planning related topics.
+- (1) to prepare strategic and systems plans for the state - (2) to coordinate activities of the public and private sectors within this framework of policies and programs - (3) to assist local governments in management, and - (4) to advise the Governor and others concerned on physical, social, and economic topics.

-Further, the Division of Planning is authorized by § 46-15-13 of the Rhode Island General Laws, Water Supply Planning, to study and evaluate the needs of the State for current and future water supply and has the following powers to:
+Further, the Division of Planning is authorized by § 46-15-13 of the RI Gen Law entitled, Water supply planning to study and evaluate the needs of the State for current and future water supply and shall have the following powers:

-- formulate and maintain a long range plan for development of major water resources and transmission systems needed to furnish water to regional or local public water systems as part of the State Guide Plan. - To provide for cooperative development, conservation, and use of water resources by the State, municipal agencies or departments, and public water systems, including special water districts and privately owned public water systems. - To review all plans and proposals for construction or installation of facilities for water supply for conformance with the State Guide Plan.
+- (1) To formulate and maintain a long range guide plan for development of major water resources and transmission systems needed to furnish water to regional or local public water systems as part of the State Guide Plan adopted pursuant to § 42-11-10. - (2) To provide for cooperative development, conservation, and use of water resources by the state, municipal agencies or departments, water resources board, and public water systems, including special water districts and privately owned public water systems. - (3) To review all plans and proposals for construction or installation of facilities for water supply for conformance with the state guide plan in accordance with § 46-15-2 and report its findings to the Water Resources Board.